Consistency of option prices under bid-ask spreads: Conclusion

 \section{Conclusion}

 We define the notion of $\epsilon$-consistent prices, meaning that a set of bid and ask prices for call options and the underlying can be explained by a model with bid-ask spread bounded by~$\epsilon$.
 For a single maturity, we solve the $\epsilon$-consistency problem, recovering the trichotomy consistency/weak arbitrage/model-independent arbitrage from the frictionless case~\cite{DaHo07}.
+The interval of spread bounds for which a consistent model exists can be easily computed.
 The multi-period problem seems to be rather difficult.
-As a first step, we provide two results: Necessary conditions, and equivalent conditions under simplified assumptions.
-The latter result (Section~\ref{sec:simp}) is of some mathematical appeal, as it invokes a recent generalization of a classical probabilistic theorem due to Strassen~\cite{GeGu15A}.
-We leave the general multi-period problem, with a spread on both the options and the underlying, to future research.
+As a first step, we provide two results: Necessary explicit conditions, and equivalent semi-explicit conditions.
+For the latter, we invoke a recent result from~\cite{GeGu18} on approximation by peacocks.
+Finally, we note that Section~3.3 of the PhD thesis~\cite{Gu16} discusses the multi-period problem under simplified assumptions.
+In particular, it is assumed that only the underlying has a bid-ask spread, but not the options.